Rental Car Insurance

 Before you rent a car, contact Insurance Specialists Team to find out how much collision and liability coverage you have on your vehicle.
 In most cases, the coverage and deductibles you have on your personal automobile insurance policy would apply to a rental car, providing it is used for pleasure and not business.

-If you don’t have comprehensive and collision coverage on your own car, you will not be covered if your rental car is stolen or if it is damaged in an accident.
-If you plan to rent a vehicle frequently, your best bet is to purchase a non-owner auto liability Insurance policy from Insurance Specialists Team.
+The Angell Law Firm, LLC reminds us in there recent posts that, if you don’t have comprehensive and collision coverage on your own car, you will not be covered if your rental car is stolen or if it is damaged in an accident.
+If you need a lawyer after a car accident here are some car accident lawyers colorado springs.
+The best time to make the decision about whether you will need extra rental car insurance is before you’re standing at the car rental counter.
+Read on to learn about car rental insurance considerations and what you need to know to make sure that you’re covered.
+If you plan to rent one of Apex cars, your best bet is to purchase a non-owner auto liability Insurance policy from Insurance Specialists Team.

 It’s not uncommon for rental car agencies to offer you the opportunity to purchase additional auto coverages, but do you need them?
 Insurance Specialists Team has your answers.